Story / Histoire

 My first interrogation was which assets pack I would use?
 Since I like using a different assets pack from map to map, I first imported in UT4 both Factory pack and Spaceship interior environment set pack.
 While both are fantastic packs, after many long hours of making them useful in UT4, I decided to put both packs aside and started to find another pack instead.
 I wanted a new sci-fi look for this map, my favorite theme in case you didn’t notice yet lol 😛

-I choose the Scifi Kitbash level builder pack for the awesome sci-fi assets.
-The Scifi Kitbash level builder pack doesn’t have a huge asset choices to work with neither.
+I choose the Scifi Kitbash level builder pack for a new bunch of sci-fi assets.
+Therefore this awesome looking pack doesn’t have a huge asset choices to work with neither.
 I asked myself how would I be able to make a complete level without making it look boring 😮 I decided to use colors this time to cut the repetitiveness.
 In the “old” days, we use color stripes on walls to accomplish the same result to distinguish different areas.
 It’s the first time I do that since most previous packs have plenty of assets to use.
 It’s a different visual approach when your limited by the number of assets 🙂